Version 16 of the Handbook was published on 1 April 2016. For more information, please click "History" above.

 study for or production of a dissertation counting towards a qualification recognised by us;

-watching DVDs, webinars, webcasts, podcasts, television broadcasts or videotapes and/or listening to audio podcasts, radio broadcasts or audio tapes offered by authorised CPD course providers or authorised distance learning providers;
+watching DVDs, webcasts, podcasts, television broadcasts or videotapes and/or listening to audio podcasts, radio broadcasts or audio tapes produced by learning and development providers;

 work towards the Qualification Credit Framework (QCF) awards relating to assessment, verification and/or quality assurance of competence-based assessment models (such as, for example, National Vocational Qualifications);

 participating in the development of specialist areas of law and practice by attending meetings of specialist committees and/or working parties of relevant professional or other competent bodies charged with such work;

 work towards the achievement of an National Vocational Qualifications in any business-related area and at any level;